Vrend/CC_Server/README.md

-# Remote Administration Tool - Server
+# Remote Administration Tool - Client & Server

 This is a work in progress